sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/README.md

 #define SFE_UBLOX_REDUCED_PROG_MEM // Uncommenting this line will delete the minor debug messages to save memory
 ```

-Doing this will save approximately 15% of program memory on the ATmega328.
+Doing this will save approximately 15% of the program memory used by the library.
+From v2.0.18 of the library, the debug messages are automatically deleted on ARDUINO_AVR_UNO platforms.
+For other platforms, you will need to uncomment that line manually.

-On Windows platforms, you will normally find _SparkFun_u-blox_GNSS_Arduino_Library.h_ in:
+On Windows, you will normally find _SparkFun_u-blox_GNSS_Arduino_Library.h_ in:
 - Documents\Arduino\libraries\SparkFun_u-blox_GNSS_Arduino_Library\src

 ## SPI Support